There are two important concepts to understand about oral wounds:

 How to approach your child when doing stretches:

 A small amount of spotting or bleeding is common after the procedure, especially in the first few days.
 Because a laser is being used, bleeding is minimized.
 Wash your hands well prior to your stretches (gloves aren't necessary).
-Apply a small amount of the teething gel to your finger prior to your stretches.
+Apply a small amount of the coconut oil to your finger prior to your stretches.

 TIMING: DO ONE STRETCH ON THE EVENING OF SURGERY.
 THEN, SKIP AHEAD TO THE NEXT MORNING (KEEP IN MIND THAT THIS IS THE ONLY TIME THAT YOU SHOULD SKIP THE OVERNIGHT STRETCH).
 My recommendation is that stretches be done 6x/day for the first 3 weeks, and then spending the 4th week quickly tapering from 6 to 5 to 4 to 3 to 2 to 1 per day before quitting completely at the end of the 4th week.
 I find it's easiest for parents to do 5 of the stretches during their waking hours and one of those stretches in the middle of the night, taking care to not go more than 6 hours between stretches. diaper changes are a good time to do the exercises.